top of page

 Romaji: Ore ni shitemirya / kore de saigo no lady

-Cultural Nuance: "To me (as far as I’m concerned), you are the last woman I will ever meet in my life—you are irreplaceable."
+Cultural Nuance: "To me (from my perspective), you are the last woman I will ever meet in my life—you are irreplaceable."

 3. 二人がもしもさめて 目を見りゃつれなくて